 This is the second installment of a three-part series on hiring in Taiwan.
-Be sure to check back shortly for part three.
+Be sure to check back shortly for part one and part three.

 If your business plans to break into the Taiwanese market, hiring quality employees in Taiwan might be the best option for you to test the market before fully committing to building your business there.
 Keep reading on as we break down the different aspects that are involved before, during, and after the hiring process.

 The process for obtaining a visa may vary from people of different nationalities due to Taiwan’s political status.
 If you want to obtain a worker’s visa, we recommend a longer-term option.
 However, U.S Passport holders are not required to have a visa for a short-term stay if their stay is less than 90 days.

 The potential employer should apply for a work permit via the Council of Labor Affairs.
 This must be done before an employee is in Taiwan.
 If the employee is already in Taiwan, it is still possible for them to obtain a work permit.

 Both the company and employee will collaborate to obtain the work permit.
 Afterward, the employee should take the work permit to a Taipei Economic and Cultural Office (TECO) in their home country and receive a work visa.
 The majority of countries (including the U.S), do not have embassy-level relationships with Taiwan, and TECO serves as an alternative.

 It is recommended that foreign employees interested in staying in Taiwan for work obtain a resident visa.
 If you initially enter Taiwan with a visitor visa and want to convert it to a residence permit, you will have to change it outside of Taiwan.
 Most people go to Hong Kong for this purpose because of its proximity to Taiwan.

 Before applying for a resident visa, employees should visit their local Republic of China overseas mission to start the required applications before they come.
 For those who have registered for the normal expansions visa, they can apply to convert it to a residence visa at the National Immigration Agency (NIA).